crertel/graphmath/README.md

 * Left-handed coordinate system support (don't care enough right now, but some interop would appreciate it).

-* Fucntions to convery to packed 32-bit and 64-bit float byte arrays.
+* Functions to convert to packed 32-bit and 64-bit float byte arrays.

-* Proper support for point-plane arithmetic
+* Proper support for point-plane arithmetic.

-* Proper support for point-line arithmetic
+* Proper support for point-line arithmetic.

-* Proper support for point-point arithmetic
+* Proper support for point-point arithmetic.

 License
 =======